vttresearch/cryptopp-pqc/Readme.txt

 Edited files:

-            TestData/usage.dat, Filelist.txt, cryptest.nmake, cryptest.vcxproj, cryptest.vcxproj.filters, cryptlib.vcxproj,
+            TestData/usage.dat, Filelist.txt, cryptest.nmake, cryptest.vcxproj, cryptest.vcxproj.filters,
-            cryptlib.vcxproj.filters, test.cpp
+            cryptlib.vcxproj, cryptlib.vcxproj.filters, test.cpp, Readme.txt

 How to use the post-quantum algorithms:

 The files "pqc_benchmark.h" and "pqc_benchmark.cpp" show how the algorithms should be used.
-Also, the test files can be used as a usage example as well.
+Also, the individual test files of the algorithms can be used as a usage example as well.
+Below are also examples how to use the algorithms.

 Kyber-768 usage example:
 ----------------------------------------------------------------------------------